Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 The results of clinical trials examining various pharmacologic agents for the treatment of death rattle have so far been negative.
 A small, double-blind, randomized, controlled trial that compared scopolamine to normal saline found no statistical significance.
 Another randomized study revealed no difference between atropine and placebo.
 Results of other randomized controlled studies that examined octreotide, glycopyrrolate, and hyoscine butylbromide versus scopolamine were also negative.

 Myoclonus is defined as sudden and involuntary movements caused by focal or generalized muscle contractions.
 The duration of contractions is brief and may be described as shocklike.
 There are many potential causes of myoclonus, most of which probably stem from the metabolic derangements anticipated as life ends.
-Medications are an important etiology, especially because many medications may be discontinued.
-Opioids are probably the most common medication-related cause of myoclonus.
+Medications, particularly opioids, are another potential etiology.
 The reported prevalence of opioid-induced myoclonus ranges greatly, from 2.7% to 87%.

 There are no reliable data on the frequency of fever.
 A prospective study of 232 adults with terminal cancer admitted to a hospice and palliative care unit in Taiwan indicated that fever was uncommon and of moderate severity (mean score, 0.37 on a scale of 1–3).
 There was no increase in fever in the 2 days immediately preceding death.
 In addition to considering diagnostic evaluation and therapeutic intervention, the clinician needs to carefully assess whether the patient is distressed or negatively affected by the fever.